Andrew Sweeney

 That carries through to planning, execution, and program reporting, adding further delays and errors, that could disrupt the business and scupper your efforts.
 And, when it comes to managing an external audit, can you be sure that records are complete?
 For many it’s a last-minute scramble with time spent on calls and emails to fill in data gaps and resolve inconsistencies.

 How do you move away from manual processes if HDIM tools don’t interact?
 The answer is by using a digital platform conductor (DPC), a tool highlighted in four Gartner Hype Cycles in 2022.
-A DPC allows you to implement digital workplace orchestration across your disparate estate by:
+A DPC helps you achieve best practices for software asset management and ISO 19770-1:2017 certification by:

 Book a demo to see how a digital platform conductor can help you manage SAM-related programs using best-in-practice processes to achieve your business goals.